AI Use Cases/Financial Services

 The Problem

 AML/KYC document review remains a manual, labor-intensive bottleneck across most Financial Services institutions.
 Compliance teams manually parse customer identification documents, beneficial ownership certifications, and transaction monitoring reports across fragmented systems - FIS core banking platforms, Temenos, nCino loan origination, and Bloomberg Terminal feeds - without centralized automation.
-A single loan application requires 4-6 hours of analyst review across multiple document types and regulatory thresholds, with each examiner pass from the OCC or FDIC flagging incomplete or inconsistent data extraction.
+A single loan application can consume hours of analyst review across multiple document types and regulatory thresholds, with each examiner pass from the OCC or FDIC flagging incomplete or inconsistent data extraction.
 The operational loss ratio climbs as institutions hire additional compliance staff just to handle document volume, yet false-positive AML alert rates remain elevated due to human fatigue and inconsistent application of BSA/AML rules.

 Revenue & Operational Impact